-\square Written Comprehensive Examination $-$ \$275 \square Written Specialty Examination $-$ \$275 \square Practical Examination Remote Testing $-$ \$650 1 ☐ Articulator Rental - \$100 \square Practical Examination Group Testing $-$ \$650 Total \$ Any applications submitted after the published deadlir (\$25 per written examination and \$50 for the Practica Candidates who require their Practical Examination meter the responsible for covering the costs of international substraining the shipping costs before proceeding with shipping.
-NBC wi \square Enclosed is Check # in the amount of \$ payable to the NBC. \square Please charge my credit card \square VISA \square N 1C □ AMEX Amount \$ Credit Card # appears on the reve Cardholder Name Signature Billing Address Phone The fees published in this application are subject to che programs please visit our website at www.nbccert.org information about testing & other If you have not signed your application NDC mpleted application and fee to:
+🗆 Written Comprehensive Examination - \$275 ----------- --------------- --------------- -------

+□ Written Specialty Examination - \$275

+□ Practical Examination Remote Testing - \$650

+□ Articulator Rental - \$100

+Practical Examination Group Testing - \$650

+Total \$

+Any applications submitted after the published deadline must be accompanied by a late fee of \$100 (\$25 per written examination and \$50 for the Practical examination) and are subject to NBC approval.

+Candidates who require their Practical Examination molds to be shipped outside of the United States will be responsible for covering the costs of international shipping.
+NBC will provide you with your total after determining the shipping costs before proceeding with payment.

+\Box Enclosed is Check # in the am ount of \$ payabl e to the NBC. \Box Please charge my credit card □ VISA □ мс Amount \$ Credit Card # Credit Card Verification (CCV Code): This is th Express cards only, this is the 4-digit number or e 3-digit numb per that app Cardholder Name Si gnature Billing Address Phone

+The fees published in this application are subject to change.
+For more information about testing & other programs please visit our website at www.nbccert.org.

 If you have not signed your application or enclosed the required fees, your application will not be processed.
 Please send completed application and fee to: NBC 325 John Knox Road, #L103 Tallahassee, FL 32303 (850) 222-0053 Fax

-Continuing Education Addendum
+Continuing Education Addendum (VII.

-(VII.
 CONTINUING EDUCATION CONTINUED)